syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 ## Conclusion

-While this isn't perfect (I or anyone could easily just modify the workflow to `echo $RESPONSE` before the value is masked), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.
+While this isn't perfect (anyone could easily just modify the workflow to `echo $RESPONSE` before the value is masked), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.